Understanding the Art of Portrait: Techniques and Styles Explained

 • Coordinate with facilities or event planners for on location shoots.

-• For large teams, we share a small reference gallery so stakeholders can sign off quickly.
+• For large teams, a small reference gallery is shared so stakeholders can sign off quickly.

 Shoot Date